splunk/public-o11y-docs/sp-oncall/alerts/multi-responder-incident-response.rst

 Splunk On-Call allows you to quickly mobilize teams around an incident.
 While a regular incident only requires a single acknowledgement to stop paging, multi-responder incidents require responses from each user or escalation policy being paged.

-.. note:: The ability to manually invoke Multi-Responder Incident Response, as opposed to it being automatically invoked via a `Routing
+.. note:: The ability to manually invoke Multi-Responder Incident Response, as opposed to it being automatically invoked though a Routing
 Key, requires an Enterprise level of service.

 Cascading Escalation Policies